tony7126/location-tracker/README.md

 ### Caveats

+* Realistically each user would have their own map/Fusion Table, but for the sake of simplicity I made the Fusion Table project wide
 * I left the bower components in the repository.
 Normally they would be gitignored to avoid bloat in the repo
 * Using a fusion table layer was attempted but the map on the page wasn't getting updated quickly enough in many cases (even when forcing a refresh)
 * There is a JSON file storing sensitive information in the repository for Google's API.
 I acknowledge this is bad practice but convenient for the sake of running the project!